AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 angle = Math.asin(sinA < -1 ? -1 : sinA > 1 ?
 1 : sinA);
 </code></pre>

+We already discussed at length the first calculation that computes the variable sinA.
+The second line computes the cross product of the perpendicular line to BA and the vector BC.
+In actuality, we don't need to create a separate vector for this perpendicular, we can simply exploit the fact that the dot product of two vectors is zero when they're perpendicular.
+A vector perpendicular to BA would be simply one that has it's x and y values flipped, in addition to having one of their signs flipped.
+For example:

+<pre><code>zeroDotProduct = v1.nx*(-v1.ny) + v1.ny*v1.nx
+</code></pre>

+Of course it also matter which coordinate's sign we flip, because it determines which perpendicular we're selecting (the one at 90 degrees or the other one at -90 degrees).
+If we flip the other sign, we'll would have to proceed differently in the calculations that follow.

-The trickiest part here, I found to be the nested ternary check inside the inverse sine function.
+Another tricky part here, I found to be the nested ternary check inside the inverse sine function.
 By simply expanding it, it visually makes more sense:

 <pre><code>if(sinA<-1){
   angle = Math.asin(-1)